 The Department has developed our UCR system to mimic the national UCR program and these specifications are provided for "Texas-Centric" data collection and quality control.
 The UCR Texas Centric Technical Specifications and Error Codes Manual is intended to be an addendum to the FBI Technical Specifications and is specifically designed for Texas data and Texas law enforcement.

 Texas-specific submissions include Sexual Assault, Drug Seizures, and Family Violence.
-Texas law mandates all law enforcement submit this Texas-specific data to TxDPS.
+Texas law mandates all law enforcement submit this Texas-specific data to the Department.
 Drug Seizures and Family Violence submissions are included in the Segment Level 8 portion of the NIBRS flat file, while Sexual Assault submissions are included in the Segment Level 9 portion.
-TxDPS still accepts Sexual Assault reporting via separate flat file, which is covered in the section below.

 Texas UCR Offense Code Table